- Home

 One thing to remember when shopping for secondhand furniture is that the condition doesn’t have to be perfect.
 Often, minor repairs that you can learn to do at home can breathe new life into a piece.

-For example, say there’s an antique chair with a frame that you love, but the fabric print clashes with your wallpaper.
+For example, say there’s an antique chair with a frame you love, but the fabric print clashes with your wallpaper.
 In this case, why not brush up on some upholstering skills and swap it for something more appropriate?

 Top tip: When shopping for secondhand furniture, try to have the measurements of your home on hand.
-Good quality items don’t hang around long, and even popping back to measure a space could mean that you miss out on a good deal.
+Good-quality items don’t hang around long, and even popping back to measure a space could mean that you miss out on a good deal.

 10. Picture frames